AxelDelsol/crudite/README.md

 # crudite

-Non ending project to learn new things
+Personal project to learn more about programming and have fun.
+It does not have an ending and new requirements will be added as time goes by.

+## Requirements

+- [ ] Create a small API to manage ingredients